PhilippeChab/nwscript-ee-language-server/README.md

 ### Generating the language library definitions

-Replace `server/resources/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server project root directory.
+Replace `server/resources/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server root directory.

 ## Issues